 We would be delighted to have you start a Science Olympiad team in your school to share the excitement and successes that have been experienced at Science Olympiad Tournaments all across the country.
-You will be joining more than 16,000 K-12 schools that participated in last year's Science Olympiad Tournaments.
+You will be joining more than 7,400 secondary schools that participated in last year's Science Olympiad Tournaments.

 Science Olympiad is an international non-profit organization devoted to improving the quality of science education, increasing student interest in science and providing recognition for outstanding achievement in science education by both students and teachers.
 These goals are accomplished through classroom activities, research, training workshops and the encouragement of intramural, district, regional, state and national tournaments.
 Science Olympiad tournaments are rigorous academic interscholastic competitions that consist of a series of team events, which students prepare for during the year.
 These challenging and motivational events are well balanced between the various science disciplines of biology, earth science, chemistry, physics and technology.
 There is also a balance between events requiring knowledge of science concepts, process skills and science applications.
 In addition, during the day there are open house activities that consist of science and mathematics demonstrations, activities and career counseling sessions conducted by professors and scientists at the host institution occurring concurrently with the events.